Thibault-Monnier/tini-lang/README.md

 ## Grammar

 Below is the formal LALR grammar for `tini-lang`.
-Note that it will change since the language is in an experimental state.
+Note that it will regularly change since the language is in an experimental state.

 ### Terminals